 St. Lawrence River, the route to the settlement of Stadacona. |

 Wooden sailing ships are noisy places.
 Timbers creak on the water, sails flap and rigging whines in the seabreezes.
 Even on an average day in August, land breezes at 13 km/h on the north shore of the Gulf are enough to extend light flags.
 Over open water, winds are stronger.

 The boys' words reached Cartier's ears as chemin de Canada -- road to Canada.

-On August 17, Cartier noted his entrance to the great river: "The aforesaid Indians have assured us that this is the way to and the beginning of ... the route to Canada."
+On August 17, Cartier noted his entrance to the great river: "The aforesaid [Indigenous youth] have assured us that this is the way to and the beginning of ... the route to Canada."
 He later named the area controlled by Stadacona's chief, Donnacona, "the Province of Canada" and he called the St. Lawrence the "river of Canada."
-Stadacona was the site on which Quebec city would be built.
+Stadacona was the site on which Quebec City would be built.

 When the British Colonies of North America discussed uniting, they needed a name for their new nation.
 There was Canada, the name of two of the colonies, of course.
 But the Fathers of Confederation figured Queen Victoria would like Albertsland, to honour her late husband.